MinLee0210/MinLee0210/README.md

 ### Hi there 👋 I am Minh, an AI Enthusiast.

-+ 🔭 I am currently working on beetle detection using deep learning.
++ 🔭 I am currently building an AI-agent for summarizing documents.
+My main focused is on short documents, for instance, a blog or a news.
-+ 🌱 I am currently working with **YOLOv8**, which is a well-known AI framework in Computer Vision, to detect any beetles that user can see over-road.
++ 🌱 I am now working with **huggingface** due of its robustness in the natural language processing sector, particularly with the `transformers` library.
 + ⚡ Programming, in my opinion, is about expressing movements in the outside world in the simplest, most logical manner possible.
 Programming is like playing music; we translate our own dreams into technology, enthralling users and inspiring them to sing harmoniously about the world's future.

 ### 📫 How to reach me: